 - Journal share: write a reflection or share a response in a journal.

 - Exit Ticket: write the response to a specific question on a whiteboard, or on a slip of paper.

 - Whole class share out: take a moment to reflect silently, then share a reflection with the class.

-The Benefits of Math Workshop
+The Benefits of Differentiated Math Centers

 Your math prep time will be minimal because you’ll rarely need to change centers, print materials, or prep elaborate lessons.
 Plus, you’ll have more assessment data because you’ll interact with students and can provide them with support at their level.

-Details about M.A.T.H.
+Details About Differentiated M.A.T.H.
 Rotations:

 - Warm Up: Number of the Day Binder

 - Mini Lesson: 3 Approaches To Formatting Lessons for Math Workshop